Personal development – MBA Part-time studies

 - Up to 12 different nationalities in the courses

-- Financial Times ranking (2018): #1 Business School in Germany and #3 Business School in Europe
+- Financial Times Ranking: Best MBA for Entrepreneurship Teaching (2022): #1 Business School Germany & #3 Business School Europe

 - WHU graduates can at least double their income after completing the MBA.